monyhar/monyhar/monyhar/chromeos/components/chromebox_for_meetings/buildflags/README.md

 ### Alt: EnrollmentRequisitionManager

-We can alternatively use the EnrollmentRequisitionManager to determine if chromium is running a CfM enabled Platform in source code
+We can alternatively use the EnrollmentRequisitionManager to determine if monyhar is running a CfM enabled Platform in source code

 ```cpp
 policy::EnrollmentRequisitionManager::IsRemoraRequisition();